 His find led to the arrival of thousands of diamond traders, which gave rise to the opening of Kimberly Mine, the first ever large-scale operation for mining diamonds.

 However, with so many diamonds suddenly flooding the gemstone market, the stone lost its factor of rarity.
 So the elite did not consider it a find anymore.
 Instead, they replaced with other gemstones such as Rubies, Emeralds, Sapphires and pearls etc.

 To control the supply of diamonds, Englishman Cecil John Rhodes in 1880 formed the De Beers Consolidated Mines Ltd. After being successful in his efforts, the diamond started gaining its popularity amongst the masses.

 Connecting Diamonds with Love

 While the history of presenting a ring as a sign of commitment goes back to ancient times, presenting a diamond ring as a sign of love for your betrothed actually goes back to 1947, during which De Beers began their marketing campaign for advertising diamonds.

 Their slogan “A Diamond is Forever” suggested that a diamond is the only choice for wedding and engagement rings.
 This led to a widely successful campaign that contributed to the popularity of diamonds in modern times.

-With this surge, diamond retailers and trading companies began educating consumers on high end jewellery and the ideal cut for diamonds so they could buy the best for their money.
+With this surge, diamond retailers and trading companies began educating consumers on high-end and the ideal cut for diamonds so they could buy the best for their money.

 The Perfection of Diamonds